Rehoming

 Surrendering to an animal shelter should be the last resort for rehoming.
 Pets in general can be very stressed in even the best animal shelter and may become ill or display aggressive behaviors that can make it challenging to care for them at the shelter.

-To discuss surrendering your pet and to schedule an appointment, please contact our Admissions Department at 410-235-8826 x2502 or by email at [email protected].
+To discuss surrendering your pet and to schedule an appointment, please contact our Intake Department at 410-235-8826 x2502 or by email at [email protected].

 Send a message via the form below